Trustee of a discretionary trust to nominate a subsequent beneficiary

 While it is now too late to make a new nomination in relation to pre-2006 land, the trustee can nominate a subsequent beneficiary provided the trustee:

-- Wishes to notify us about a subsequent beneficiary upon the death of the previous nominated beneficiary or the revocation of their nomination
+- wants to nominate a subsequent beneficiary upon the death of the previous nominated beneficiary or the revocation of their nomination.

-You can notify us of a subsequent beneficiary by lodging a nomination form.
-This form must be completed by the trustee or their representative (e.g. solicitor) of the discretionary trust.
+You can nominate a subsequent beneficiary by lodging a nomination form.
+This form must be completed by the trustee of the discretionary trust or their representative (e.g. solicitor).

 Please note, once a nomination is made:

-- The trustee of the trust will be assessed at general rates for pre-2006 land,
+- the trustee of the trust will continue to be assessed at general rates for pre-2006 land

-- This nomination takes effect for the year after which it is lodged, and
+- the nomination takes effect for the year after which it is lodged

 Gather required information